merituulie/merituulie/README.md

 <h2>⭐️ About Me</h2>
-I am a software developer currently developing a Professional Services Automation, passionate about Game AI with a bachelor's degree in Business Information Technology and a minor in Games Programming 🎮 Currently finishing extra curricular studies at Hive Helsinki to be the best coder ever.
+<p align="center">A software developer currently developing a Professional Services Automation, passionate about Game AI with a bachelor's degree in Business Information Technology and a minor in Games Programming 🎮 Currently finishing extra curricular studies at Hive Helsinki to be the best coder ever.</p>

 <h2></h2>
 <div align="center">